 So why do I bring this up?
 If you want to buy an inflatable kayak for overnight float trips, durability and versatility are vital.
 On long float trips, especially through remote terrain, it’s all but guaranteed you’ll experience diverse weather, water and environmental conditions during the trip.

-As such, anyone planning to take multi-night float trips needs a boat that can handle everything that’s thrown at it.
-The boat needs to be simple to paddle through areas of flat water (and in some case, periods where the water seemingly runs backwards).
+Thus, anyone who plans to take multi-night float trips needs a boat that can handle everything that’s thrown at it.
+The boat needs to be simple to paddle through areas of flat water (and, in some case, periods where the water runs backwards).
 The boat needs the ability to tackle rapids and not be prone to capsizing if you hit a wave or hole wrong.
 The boat must be able to withstand freezing temperatures one day while baking under the sun the next.
 The boat needs to be tough enough to withstand the rigors of being dragged, fully loaded, out of the water onto shore well above the river level.
 And the boat needs to be simple to carry and pack away if “plans change.”

 Above all, the paddler needs 100% confidence that the boat will still float by trip’s end.

 After 19 years of using my Sea Eagle 380x inflatable kayak, I have 100% confidence that my boat will still float by trip’s end, whether that trip be a day float on a sedate river like the Flathead River or a multi-night float through the remote Missouri Breaks region of Montana.